Nashik Airport

-Nashik International Airport is an airport and Indian Air Force base serving the city of Nashik, Maharashtra, India.
+Nashik International Airport is an international airport and Indian Air Force base serving the city of Nashik, Maharashtra, India.
 It is located at Ozar, 20 km northeast from the city centre.
 It is owned by Hindustan Aeronautics Limited (HAL), which uses the airport primarily to develop, test and build aircraft for the Indian Armed Forces.
-It is home to a maintenance station of the Indian Air Force and also supports widebody commercial cargo services.
+It is home the Indian Air Force's No. 11 Base Repair Depot, and also supports widebody commercial cargo services.
 A new passenger terminal was inaugurated on 3 March 2014.
 It serves the Nashik Metropolitan Region (NMR) as well as the North Maharashtra Region.

 History

 The airport was built in 1964, when Hindustan Aeronautics Limited (HAL)'s Aircraft Division at Nashik commenced licensed manufacturing of fighter aircraft with the MiG-21FL.
 Other aircraft manufactured here include MiG-21M, MiG-21 BIS, MiG-27 M and Su-30 MKI aircraft.